vermasaurabh19/zomato-scraper/README.md

 # zomato scraper
-Program to fetch(harvest) top restaurants in Bangalore rated on Zomato in r
+A simple r program using rvest package to fetch(harvest) top restaurants in Bangalore based on Ratings on Zomato.